Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Hyperparameter Tuning

 The ideal approach would tune the hyperparameters for function approximators using cross-validation every time the model is fit in the active learning process.
 However, we found this approach to be extremely computationally expensive, a small grid of experiments requiring over a week to run.
 In the interest of reducing energy consumption -- see, for example, discussion by \citet{henderson2020towards} -- we instead opt for a less computationally expensive proxy.
 We take train our function approximators on 2006 and then evaluate their RARE score and population estimate for the 2008 year, using 5-fold cross-validation across both years.
 We then run a grid search for all function approximators used.
 Finally we find the top point on the smoothed Pareto frontier between RARE and population estimation to find the optimal hyperparameters.
 To do this we rank the reward and population estimation criteria based on Since there is concept drift from year to year, we expect that these hyperparameters are sub-optimal and results may be even further improved with careful per-year hyperparameter tuning.
 However, this approach is sufficient for the purposes of our experiments.

 For handling hyperparameters of the sampling algorithms, we rely on sensitivity analyses rather than hyperparameter searches.
 This is in line with recent work that promotes reporting results over ranges of hyperparameters and random seeds, particularly for sequential decision-making systems~\citep{henderson2018deep,bouthillier2021accounting,agarwal2021deep}.
+Hyperparameter grids were run as follows in Table~\ref{tab:hparamgrid}.

-Note, for Table~\ref{tab:best_reward}, where some selection is made, we select the configuration after random sampling that is within the top meritocratic reward band that has the lowest variance (see \citet{joseph2018meritocratic} for discussion on meritocratic fairness given overlapping confidence intervals).
-This reflects the same methodology as \citet{bietti2018contextual} and reflects the ability for a method to achieve that level of performance.
-Note, we sample best configurations across all methods in the same way.
+For Table~\ref{tab:best_reward}, the only place where we display single hyperparameter settings, we use the following selection protocol from the grid of hyperparameters above.
+Given the lack of longitudinal data, we rely on intra-year data sub-sampling for validation sets.
+We select 5 random seeds, corresponding to different validation subsampled datasets.
+First, we identify the top reward band by finding methods with overlapping confidence intervals on reward.
+See \citet{joseph2018meritocratic} for discussion on meritocratic fairness given overlapping confidence intervals.
+Then, we order results by root mean squared error and select the top hyperaparameters for each method according to these validation seeds.
+We then use results from all train seeds to get results displayed in the paper.